 It could be an anniversary.

 Es könnte ein Jubiläum sein.
 (It could be an anniversary.)
-12 years of Artachment Art Space Basel – A story with 700 pages.
-The Basel exhibition space Artachment Art Space Basel condenses its history and all previous exhibitions from over 10 years in a high-quality anniversary publication.
-The review of the many projects with artists, curators and other art institutions is at the same time a thank you to all parties involved.
-As a haptic archive, the book is a lasting presentation of the Artachment with an effect on the present and the future.
+12 years of Artachment Art Space Basel – a story with 700 pages.
+The Basel exhibition space Artachment Art Space Basel condenses its history and all previous exhibitions from over 12 years in a high-quality anniversary publication.
+The review of the many projects with artists, curators and art institutions is at the same time a thank you to all parties involved.
+As a haptic archive, the book is a lasting presentation of the Artachment, effecting the present and the future.
 In addition, it is also a historical localization of the Basel port area and the Kleinhüningen district.
-The customs house was built in 1944 and survived the changes of the port.
+The customs house, which is the Artachment today, was built in 1944 and survived the changes of the port.
 As a witness to the times, it stood silently for 76 years and got to know many people and their lives.
 Historical documents and interviews complete the book.

 Services